oguerrer/oguerrer.github.io/ppi/index.md

 These are some of PPI's potential adopters:

-- *Governments*: Public agencies in charge of designing budgets and of preparing development plans.
+- *Governments*: public agencies in charge of designing budgets and of preparing development plans.
 These can be at either  the national or subnational level.

-- *Sector analysts*: PPI can also be use to study policy prioritization at the level of specific sectors, for example, telecommunications, public health, education, etc.
+- *Sector analysts*: to study policy prioritization at the level of specific sectors, for example, telecommunications, public health, education, etc.

-- *Multilateral organizations*: International agencies who provide policy advice to governments and who publish reports evaluating countries' progress towards the goals of international agendas such as the SDGs.
+- *Multilateral organizations*: international agencies providing policy advice to governments and publishing reports that evaluate the countries' progress towards the SDGs.

-- *Aid donors*: Organizations who condition international aid on prioritizing specific policy issues can use PPI to evaluate how coherent have been the recipients' policy priorities.
+- *Aid donors*: organizations conditioning international aid on prioritizing specific policy issues.

-- *Non-governmental organizations*: The civil society can employ PPI to evaluate various aspects of the government's development strategies.
+- *The third sector*: NGOs, charities and think tanks who want to evaluate development strategies.

-- *Researchers*: Scientists and academics can perform simulation experiments and make inferences that cannot be done without the synthetic micro-level data that PPI generates.
+- *Academics*: researchers and instructors can perform simulation experiments and make inferences that cannot be done without the synthetic micro-level data that PPI generates.

-- *Political parties*: Politicians could benefit from better understanding the complexity of achieving the development goals that their campaigns promise.
+- *Political parties*: assessing the feasibility of achieving campaign promises.

-- *Consultants*: Consultants can adopt PPI to generate policy reports and bespoke evaluations on development-related issues.
+- *Consultants and rating agencies*: evaluating governments on development-related issues

 <br>